mkounkel/apogeesb2/README.md

   --saveall SAVEALL     Save deconvolution for all sources (Default False) --outall OUTALL       Name of the fits table to save identified SB2
                         properties (Default all_deconvolutions.fits)
+  --makeccf MAKECCF     Make CCF from the data (default True), or read
+                        existing pickle
   --ccfs CCFS           Name where to dump the pickle file containing ccfs
                         (Default ccfs.pickle)
   --meta META           Name where to dump the pickle file containing
+                        corresponding metadata (Default ccfs_meta.pickle) --deconvolve DECONVOLVE
+                        Deconvolve CCFs from scratch (default True), or read existing pickle
-                        corresponding metadata (Default ccfs_meta.pickle) --deconvol DECONVOL   Name where to dump the pickle file containing raw deconvolution (Default ccfs_decomposed.pickle) --deletetemp DELETETEMP
+  --deconvol DECONVOL   Name where to dump the pickle file containing raw
+                        deconvolution (Default ccfs_decomposed.pickle)
+  --deletetemp DELETETEMP